 They are an additional source of profit, as they can be sold or licensed.

-They prevent third parties from selling, changing, and manufacturing your inventions without your consent and without paying a certain amount of money.
+They prevent third parties from selling, changing, and manufacturing your inventions without your consent or not paying royalties.

 They increase the value of your company and attract investors.